 Let's look at the underlying data more closely.
 Akamai hosts its customers' web pages, caching copies of those pages on thousands of Akamai-run computers around the world, the idea being that browsers will receive each page quickly from a nearby computer.
+The report says that Akamai collected metadata on billions of web sessions from "leading retail sites" that are Akamai customers

+Fig. 2.3.
+Screenshot from [7, page 8].

-The report says that Akamai collected metadata on billions of web sessions from "leading retail sites" that are Akamai customers (with permission from the sites).
-In Figure 2.2 here, a screenshot from [7, page 8], the yellow area shows the distribution of page-load times in converted web sessions, the blue area shows the same for non-converted web sessions, and the red curves show the percentage of web sessions that were converted.
+(with permission from the sites).
+In Figure 2.3 here, a screenshot from [7, page 8], the yellow area shows the distribution of page-load times in converted web sessions, the blue area shows the same for non-converted web sessions, and the red curves show the percentage of web sessions that were converted.